How Much Does It Cost to Build a Website for a Small Business

 Monthly maintenance expectations

 Every site needs routine checks.
 This includes performance review, broken link scanning, backup verification, and content updates.
 Many owners handle simple tasks themselves, while others pay for managed services.
-These ongoing tasks influence the total cost of a website over time.
+These ongoing tasks influence the total cost to build and maintain a website over time.

 Updates and security patches